Masterclass Review (2019) – Is it Worth it for Travelers?

-Bit of background on myself, I have been a Masterclass customer for more than two years and have completed more than ten MasterClasses as of this writing.
+Bit of background on myself, I’ve been a Masterclass customer for more than two years and have completed more than ten MasterClasses as of this writing.
 Therefore, I feel like a confident and credible source to write a review of this online training school.

-So here is my Masterclass review, is it worth it?
+So here is my MasterClass review and is it worth it?